 I hold a PhD from the Department of History & Civilization at the European University Institute in Florence, Italy; and an MRes also from the EUI and a Mag. phil from the University of Vienna.
-I am currently an adjunct professor in International Relations at Webster University, and I also teach at other universities, such as University of Vienna and University of Salzburg.
+I am also an adjunct professor in International Relations at Webster University, and I regularly teach at other universities, such as University of Vienna and University of Salzburg.

 I also work as a (occasional) freelance journalist and I am a member of the National Union of Journalist (NUJ).
-I wrote for Washington Post, Times Higher Education, Die Presse, Der Standard, Der Freitag, Die Furche, ORF, Belfast Telegraph, Irish Examiner, Blätter für deutsche & internationale Politik, Village, Neues Deutschland, Junge Welt, and others.
+I wrote for Washington Post, Times Higher Education, Die Presse, Der Standard, Wiener Zeitung, Die Furche, ORF, Belfast Telegraph, Irish Examiner, Blätter für deutsche & internationale Politik, Village, Neues Deutschland, Junge Welt, and others.
 I contributed to radio shows on ö1, MDR, and RBB.
 Besides that, I am a passionate blogger and my writings appeared, among others, on RTÉ Brainstorm, The Pensive Quill, Writing The Troubles, Political Violence at a Glance, Bridging, and The Irish Story, as well as my own blog.

 My research interests are Irish & British history, modern history, contemporary European history, oral history, memory studies, social movement studies, political violence & terrorism studies, radicalisation and de-radicalisation, imprisonment and internment, Irish studies, and gender studies.
 (For the abstract of my PhD thesis, my supervisors and the members of my examination board, click here…)

 I am a permanent editorial board member of the bi-lingual, open-access journal “Studi irlandesi.
 A Journal of Irish Studies” (Florence University Press), and I co-organised the international conference “Irish History, Society & Culture: 100 Years after 1916” with Dr Lorenzo Bosi (SNS) & Prof. Fiorenzo Fantaccini (UniFi).